-The genus Lobivia Britton & Rose WAS also a correct and accepted scientific name for this genus of cacti.
+The genus Lobivia Britton & Rose WAS an accepted scientific name for this genus of cacti.
 It was named and described by Nathaniel Lord Britton and Joseph Nelson Rose in The Cactaceae in 1922.
 Most of the species formerly in the Lobivia genus are now in the Echinopsis genus and some were transferred to other genera.
 Many of those other genera were later transferred to Echinopsis.

 All those kids can be removed and rooted or they can be left attached.
 I am opting to leave them attached because I certainly don’t need that many Echinopsis plants and how long would it take them to grow?
 I guess that calls for an experiment.

 How would you like to sit on that?
 The top view of most cactus is just as interesting as the side view.

 I put the Echinopsis ‘Rainbow Bursts’ on a table with most of the cactus and succulents in my bedroom for the winter.
 They received plenty of light from a south-facing window.

 The Echinopsis ‘Rainbow Bursts’ was happy to get outside for the summer again.

 I decided to put this plant and all its kids in a larger pot.
 It was beginning to bulge.
 Even though you are supposed to only increase the pot size by 1/2 to 1″ in diameter, I gave this cactus a bigger pot in case the babies fall off and need room to root.